How to Create a Household Inventory List Before Moving

 Different Ways to Make a Household Inventory List

 - By rooms.
 Most people claim this is the most obvious and easiest method.
 All you have to do is go by rooms and write down everything in each one.
 For example, you could assign one piece of paper for each room, write down the name at the top and take it from there.
-Additionally, you could also divide each category into subcategories such as “furniture” or “decoration.”
+Additionally, you could also divide each category into subcategories such as “clothes“, “furniture” or “books.”

 - By types of items.
 If dividing all your belongings into rooms seems redundant, you can simply get rid of that part you do not like and categorize everything by types of items.
 So in the category named “furniture,” you’ll write down every piece of furniture you have in your home.
 Additionally, you could add the room it belongs to next to it, in a separate column, just to keep things organized.

 - By size.
 This method will prove to be super helpful when it comes to packing furniture, but making a checklist will be a little more complicated.
 Dividing your household belongings into size categories pretty much boils down to dividing them by the types of boxes and packing supplies they need.
 For example, property such as furniture will require a lot of bubble wrap and some blankets, but no boxes.
 Packing computers will require extra padding and Styrofoam.
 For small trinkets, you’ll need zip lock bags, while most items in between will require boxes of different sizes and packing paper.
-Unless you have some experience with packing, this method is probably not the best option.
+Unless you have some experience with packing tips and tricks, this method is probably not the best option.

 - By priority.
 Another method that is very useful for packing but somewhat easier to execute is separating your belongings by priority.
 That is, write down the inventory of things you never or rarely use in one category, the things you use weekly in another, and the items you need every day in the last one.
 Naturally, the possessions that belong to the last category will be packed last, and some of them won’t even end up in boxes at all, but in your necessity bag.
 Also, if you want to get insurance for certain things, seclude them as well to keep them safe and to prevent any potential disaster